Anthony Rizzo Player Props: Yankees vs. Blue Jays

 Anthony Rizzo At The Plate

-- Rizzo has 22 hits and an OBP of .449 to go with a slugging percentage of .578.
-All three of those stats are best among New York hitters this season.

-- Among qualified hitters in MLB play, he ranks 10th in batting average, sixth in on-base percentage, and 16th in slugging.
+- Among the qualifying hitters in MLB play, he ranks 15th in batting average, 10th in on-base percentage, and 23rd in slugging.

-- Rizzo will look to extend his seven-game hitting streak.
-He's batting .412 with one homer during his last games.

-- In 88.9% of his games this season (16 of 18), Rizzo has picked up at least one hit, and in four of those games (22.2%) he recorded more than one.
+- In seven games this season (36.8%), Rizzo has picked up an RBI, and in three of those games (15.8%) he had two or more.

-- Rizzo has picked up an RBI in seven games this season (38.9%), with more than one RBI in three of those games (16.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.